dr-guangtou/daily_astroph/astroph-1808.md

 ## August 14:

 #### [Cosmological simulations of the circumgalactic medium with 1 kpc resolution: enhanced HI column densities](https://arxiv.org/abs/1808.04369)
+    * We get around this issue by running zoom-in simulations of a Milky Way-mass galaxy with standard mass refinement and additional uniform spatial refinement within the virial radius.
+This results in a detailed view of its gaseous halo at unprecedented (1 kpc) uniform resolution with only a moderate increase in computational time.
+    * It drastically changes the radial profile of the neutral hydrogen column density, which is enhanced at galactocentric radii larger than 40 kpc
+    * The covering fraction of Lyman-Limit Systems within 150 kpc is almost doubled.

 #### [COLDz: Shape of the CO Luminosity Function at High Redshift and the Cold Gas History of the Universe](https://arxiv.org/abs/1808.04371)
+    * We report the first detailed measurement of the shape of the CO luminosity function at high redshift, based on >320 hr of Karl G. Jansky Very Large Array (VLA)
+    * We find that the characteristic luminosity and bright end of the CO luminosity function are substantially higher than predicted by semi-analytical models, but consistent with empirical estimates based on the infrared luminosity function at z∼2.
+    * Our results thus appear to suggest that the cosmic star-formation rate density follows an increased cold molecular gas content in galaxies towards its peak about 10 billion years ago, and that its decline towards the earliest epochs is likely related to a lower overall amount of cold molecular gas

 #### [The CO Luminosity Density at High-z (COLDz) Survey: A Sensitive, Large Area Blind Search for Low-J CO Emission from Cold Gas in the Early Universe with the Karl G. Jansky Very Large Array](https://arxiv.org/abs/1808.04372)
+    * The first spectral line deep field targeting CO(1–0) emission from galaxies at z = 1.95 − 2.85 and CO(2–1) at z = 4.91 − 6.70
+    * Our blind search for CO(1–0) uniformly selects starbursts and massive Main Sequence galaxies based on their cold molecular gas masses.
+Our search also detects CO(2–1) line emission from optically dark, dusty star-forming galaxies at z > 5.
+    * Through CO line stacking, we constrain the gas mass fraction in previously known typical star-forming galaxies at z = 2–3.
+The stacked CO detection suggests lower molecular gas mass fractions than expected for massive Main Sequence galaxies by a factor of ∼ 3 − 6.

 #### [How Black Holes Stop Their Host Galaxy from Growing Without AGN Feedback](https://arxiv.org/abs/1808.04377)